Get this deal! Call now.

 In addition to forcing you to use their dealership service center for any repair performed, they will mark up the price of the coverage plan to ensure that the dealership is profiting off the sale of the plan in addition to the contract provider.

 The cost of coverage also gets rolled into your car payments, which might be enticing to some drivers by not having to have an additional bill to pay every month.

 But when this additional amount is added to your car payment, it means you are actually paying interest for a higher amount than you may have additionally planned due to this added cost raising the amount of the principal amount of your loan.

-Endurance has had over twelve years in the industry and we’ve protected countless Jeeps.
-We know Jeep owners tend to be adventurous and outgoing types, and several of us at Endurance are Jeep drivers ourselves.
-And we also know that no Jeep owner will settle when it comes to maintaining and protecting their cars.
+Endurance has had over twelve years in the industry, and we’ve protected countless Jeeps.
+We know Jeep owners tend to be adventurous and outgoing types, and several of us at Endurance is Jeep drivers ourselves.
+And we also know that no Jeep owner will settle for maintaining and protecting their cars.

-Jeep, FCA, and MOPAR coverages are industry leaders and that’s why it was no easy task for any third party provider to match.
-That’s why Endurance worked to put together vehicle service contracts that offer Jeep owners that works in place of their factory coverage.
-And drivers that choose a direct-provider, like Endurance, will note that these coverage plans come with far fewer restrictions.
+Jeep, FCA, and MOPAR coverages are industry leaders, so it was no easy task for any third-party provider to match.
+That’s why Endurance worked to put together vehicle service contracts that offer Jeep owners that work in place of their factory coverage.

 Call us today to continue worry-free driving as you go anywhere and do anything in your Jeep!

 As mentioned above, Jeep focuses more on providing a guarantee cover over factory flaws versus repairs that pop up over time.

 If you have an older model and are worried about extreme out-of-pocket expenses, then an extended warranty is for you.
 Endurance offers four different coverage plans, with the Supreme Plan covering everything from AC to turbo and supercharger and the Select Premiere eliminating coverage on power items like brakes, gaskets, and steering.